ordpool-space/ordpool-parser/src/rune/README.md

-# runestone-lib
+# copy of runestone-lib

 Everything in this folder is a shameless copy of [runestone-lib](https://github.com/magicoss/runestone-lib), adapted to work with the ordpool-parser.
+Everything that is not related to the parsing of a transaction is removed.
 It is designed so that it also works in the browser.
 Therefore, all occurrences of Buffer have been replaced.

 See the original [MIT LICENSE](LICENSE) from Magic Open Source.